Oxygen participates in the formation of 90% of the energy produced by the body.

 - We stand with our arms bent at the elbows, hands on our shoulders.
 While inhaling, we spread our arms to the sides in three counts, then exhale slowly through the mouth, folding our lips into a tube.
 At the same time, we start the brushes behind the shoulders.

-What is a Saturation Index of a Healthy Person Final Words
+What is an Oxygen Saturation Index of a Healthy Person OSI – My Conclusion

 Here are general recommendations that will be useful not only for people with low oxygen saturation, but also for healthy people.